DerZwergGimli/Viessmann2Influx/README.md

 ![v2i_logo](v2i_icon.png)
-# ViessmannAPI to InfluxDB  - [Converter]
+# ViessmannAPI to InfluxDB V2 - [Converter]
 This library accesses the ViessmannAPI and converts the data to a InfluxDB friendly style.

-This project will get a V2!
+This is now an updated Version of the previos published one which is even more InfluxDB-friendly and will store all values form ViessmannAPI (but with the Viessmann-Timestamp) - no more 'continous' writes with a current timestamp!

 ## Note
 The application itself is in `./app/..`!